Site navigation

 • marine areas within port limits but outside State and Commonwealth marine parks.

-Four precincts within the master planned area outline the long-term intent for specific areas.
+Within the master planned area, 4 precincts outline the long-term intent for specific areas.
 The individual precinct approach supports cumulative impact management within the master planned area by identifying areas with environmental values where development should be limited, and separate areas that may be suitable for infrastructure and port-related development.

-A single priority management measure has been included for the Port of Abbot Point which will apply to all 4 precincts.
-This measure requires for the preparation and implementation of a coordinated management strategy which will integrate economic, environmental and cultural values to protect and enhance the Caley Valley Wetlands.
+A single priority management measure has been included for the Port of Abbot Point which applies to all 4 precincts.
+This measure requires the preparation and implementation of a coordinated management strategy which will integrate economic, environmental and cultural values to protect and enhance the Caley Valley Wetlands.

 Port overlay